NELibraryCarpentry/NELibraryCarpentry.github.io/index.md

 * SQL
 * Tidy Data

-You can view all of the Library Carpentry lessons, as well as the lesson materials, here: https://librarycarpentry.org/lessons
+You can view all of the Library Carpentry lessons, as well as the lesson materials, here: <a href="https://librarycarpentry.org/lessons">https://librarycarpentry.org/lessons</a>

 ## Who are we?